4rkal/blog/content/posts/nmap.md

 ---
-title: "Nmap(Network Mapper) For Beginners"
+title: Nmap(Network Mapper) For Beginners
 date: 2023-03-05T17:37:03+03:00
 tags:
   - nmap
   - networking
+  - "article"
 ---
 Whether you want to scan your network for vulnerabilities or just want to see which ports you have open, nmap can be extremely useful.
 # What is nmap